 collage of wooden Christmas tree collar ideas

-Product Sources: 1 // 2 // 3 // 4 // 5 // 6
+Wooden tree collar sources: 1 // 2 // 3 // 4 // 5 // 6

 How to Determine The Correct Collar Size

-To make sure the tree collar fits your particular Christmas tree, check the diameter size of both your tree base and the collar.
+To make sure the tree collar fits your particular Christmas tree, check the diameter size of both your Christmas tree base and the collar.

 How Do They Fit Around a Tree?

-Most versions are hinged collars, so you can open them at 2 or 3 points to easily put around your real or artificial tree.
-However, if your collar is one piece, ensure that you put it around the base of your tree prior to putting the rest of the tree up.
+However, if your collar is one piece, ensure that you put it around the base of the Christmas tree prior to putting the rest of the tree up.

 Flocked Christmas tree sitting inside a basket